The Role of a Midwife’s Assistant

 My Credentials and Experience

 I have completed didactic as well clinical training as a midwife’s assistant.
 I’ve completed the coursework necessary for Midwifery Assisting at Sacred Transitions Midwifery Institute.
 I’ve also trained along-side 4 local midwives for the clinical portion of my training.
 I’ve had the honor of serving families as a doula for home and hospital births.
-I am also a certified lactation counselor as well as a licensed occupational therapist.
+I am also an internationally board certified lactation consultant (IBCLC), a certified lactation counselor (CLC), as well as a licensed occupational therapist (OT).
 All of my experiences help me to provide a well-rounded approach to serving families.
 I am the founder and owner of Epiphany Birth Services, llc, a community-based business providing doula, birth assistant, and lactation services to help families during their prenatal and postpartum journeys.

 My Commitment to You